Gutters, Downspouts, and More

 In addition to the basic interior gutter-cleaning, we can also clean the gutter face.
 We can do small fixes, such as caulking leaky seams or re-attaching gutters that are separating from the house.
 We can also install screen cones into downspouts.
 Homeowners should consider installing these if downspouts lead to an underground drainage system.
 They might also consider cone installation if gutters overflow before filling up with debris.
 This is more common with deciduous leaves, but can happen as easily with conifers if they closely surround the house.

-1. How much would you spend on gutter cleanings ?
+1. Find out how much you spend on gutter cleanings

 For example, say you plan on retiring and moving elsewhere in 10 years.
 If your gutters need to be cleaned once a year and if they cost $160 per visit (the cost for an average home), that’s a total of $1,600.